 After a positive internal reception, the six videos were highlighted on the company’s YouTube page, and featured on their new CRM to engage with warm talent leads.
 Multiple candidates have mentioned the videos in interviews, which is a promising indication of the power of video to nurture and convert talent.

 Most importantly, Diaz and her team have used this initial employee storytelling project as a launching pad for GoTo’s future employer brand efforts.
-The project helped facilitate teamwork with the corporate brand team, and has helped shape GoTo’s content strategy as they launch their new employer brand.
+The project helped facilitate teamwork with the corporate brand team, and has helped shape GoTo’s content strategy and communicate culture during a corporate rebrand.